-- Place your empty metal cooking container on the cooker and your metal cup in its middle.
-Ensure that the cup is short enough, so it doesn’t hinder the lid of the container from closing correctly.
+- Place your empty metal cooking pot on the cooker and your glass bowl in its middle.
+Ensure that the bowl is short enough to prevent the pot lid from closing correctly.

-- Gradually fill the container with sea water and keep at it till the container is ¾ full.
-Do not fill it to the brim or till it starts flowing into the cup.
+- Gradually fill the pot with sea water and keep at it till it is ¾ full.
+Do not fill it to the brim or till it starts flowing into the bowl.
 You should stop pouring before the saltwater reaches the top of the glass.

-- Once the water has reached its desired level, turn the container’s lid upside down and seal the container.
-Ensure that the lid is directly facing the cup so that when the vapor condenses, it drops directly into the cup.
+- Once the water has reached its desired level, turn the lid upside down and seal the pot.
+Ensure that the lid is directly facing the bowl so that when the vapor condenses, it drops directly into the bowl.

 - Ensure your lid is not faulty.
 Otherwise, a lot of vapor will evaporate without condensing back into freshwater.

-- Using high heat may cause the water to boil in a volatile manner causing salt water to spill into the cup, which will require you to start the process all over again and most likely with a fresh cup.
+- Using high heat may cause the water to boil in a volatile manner causing salt water to spill into the bowl, which will require you to start the process all over again and most likely with a fresh bowl.

-- After you have completed vapourization and condensing of the steam, gently take the cup out of the pot.
-Note that the cup will be very hot, so you should use a hand covering to protect your hand from being scalded.
-Do not remove in a hurry so that the remaining salt water will not contaminate your distilled freshwater.
+- After you have completed vapourization and condensing of the steam, gently take the bowl out of the pot.
+Note that the bowl will be very hot, so you should use a hand covering to protect your hand from being scalded.
+Do not remove in a hurry so that the remaining salt water will not contaminate your distilled water.

-- Leave the cup to cool off.
-Now, you can use it as drinking water or for any other purpose.
+- Leave the bowl to cool off.
+Now, you can use the distilled water as drinking water or for any other purpose.

 Distillation by Solar Energy

-Unlike boiling, this process uses the natural heat from the sun.
-Therefore, it takes a lot of hours to filter the salt from the water and works best when there is sufficient sunlight.
+Unlike boiling, solar desalination uses the natural heat from the sun.
+Therefore, it takes a lot of hours to filter the salt from the water and works best under direct sunlight.

 Let’s see the steps to this process below: